-Autumn is definitely here with its early morning chill and the tree leaves that are starting to change colour.
-Now is time to get ready for all the lovely winter plants and to get a head start on spring.
+Autumn is definitely here with its morning chill and tree leaves that are starting to change colour.
+This is the ideal time to get ready for your winter plants and to get a head start on spring gardening.
 Autumn is a magical time of the year that will make you look at nature in a whole new way.

 Mulch will protect your plant’s roots during the winter freeze with the added bonus of saving water.
 Mulch is basically compost that hasn’t decomposed yet and can be spread right on top of the beds.
 Mulching is the best way to replenish organic material in your beds if the soil is in the right condition.

 Healthy soil should be loose and crumbly with a lovely earthen smell and minimal compaction or sedimentation.
 However, if your soil is compacted and crusty, compost is the solution.
 You will have to dig in loads of compost to a depth of at least 50cm.

 Compost is ideal for planting and replenishing garden beds.
 Whereas mulch is a simpler option, composting will require a bit more effort.
 However, by following the composting instructions below, this will be transformed into a simple task.

 - The best spot would be in the shade or semi-shade.

 - Look for a spot in the garden that is out of the way.